Cheveley Castle

 Cheveley Castle was a medieval fortified manor house near Cheveley, Cambridgeshire, England.

 Details

 Cheveley Castle was built by Sir John Pulteney, a merchant-financier and Lord Mayor of London, around 1341 on the outskirts of the village of Cheveley.
 The castle was built in an Edwardian style, with four circular towers, gatehouse and a bailey wall, on an elaborate moated site north-west of the village.
-It is the only castle of its type to have been built in Cambridgeshire, and was probably intended less for defence than as a high-status hunting lodge - in the 14th century, Cheveley was at the centre of a deer park.
+It is the only castle of its type to have been built in Cambridgeshire, and was probably intended less for defence than as a high-status hunting lodge – in the 14th century, Cheveley was at the centre of a deer park.
 The moat at Cheveley may have inspired other, similar moated designs across the eastern region.

 The castle deteroriated after the early 17th-century, and today only limited masonry remains exist on the site, which is a scheduled monument.
+Cheveley Park was constructed a few hundred metres to the west of the site of the castle.